LaunchCodeEducation/intro-to-programming-csharp/src/chapters/arrays/arrays-are-like-strings.rst

 The ``new`` Operator
 ^^^^^^^^^^^^^^^^^^^^^^

-``new`` is a keyword, in this case an operator that creates a new instance of a type.
+``new`` is an operator keyword that creates a new instance of a specific data type.
 When you create an array, you delcare it on the left-hand side of the ``=``.
 You initialize it on the right side of the ``=`` and must use ``new`` to let the compiler know that the values placed into your array, or other collection class, are new and unique.

 .. sourcecode:: csharp
    :linenos: